cmur2/dyndnsd/README.md

 # listen address and port
 host: "0.0.0.0"
 port: "80"
-# optional: drop priviliges in case you want to but you may need sudo for external commands
+# optional: drop privileges in case you want to but you may need sudo for external commands
 user: "nobody"
 group: "nogroup"
-# logfile is optional, logs to STDOUT else
+# logfile is optional, logs to STDOUT otherwise
 logfile: "dyndnsd.log"
-# interal database file
+# internal database file
 db: "db.json"
 # all hostnames are required to be cool-name.example.org
 domain: "example.org"